microsoft/PowerPlatformConnectors/independent-publisher-connectors/U.K. Government Bank Holidays/README.md

 There are no individual operations.
 Using the connector itself provides the list of Bank Holidays.

 ## Obtaining Credentials
-Credentials are not requied for this connector.
+Credentials are not required for this connector.

 ## Getting Started
 Just adding the connector to your Power Automate to access the holidays.